nicholashc/GhostWizards/README.md

 - consider tradeoffs between using web3-focused react frameworks like web3-react, rimble, or drizzle vs. simpler but hackier custom solution
 - is there a bitshift/binary operation to flip the sign of `uint` to a negative `int` that's cheaper than `*= -1`?
 - what's the easiest way to represent the image for the "ghost" nft? just call the api but display with a 90% opacity white mask, etc?
+- would it be smarter to just have simple database that does 1 full sort/calc per session and updates a list/tree via events? or are the wizard numbers small enough to just do recalc in browser for new each user?

 ### Possible Extensions